gurkenlabs/litiengine-docs/configuration/README.md

   - **Encoding for textual Resources**
     (default: `Resources.ENCODING_ISO_8859_1`) For some languages, you
     might prefer to store your text files with UTF-8 encoding.
-You can make the LITIengine aware of this by calling `Resources.setEncoding(Resources.ENCODING_UTF_8)`.
+You can make the LITIENGINE aware of this by calling `Resources.setEncoding(Resources.ENCODING_UTF_8)`.
   - **Base Render Scale** (default: `RenderEngine.DEFAULT_RENDERSCALE
     = 3.0`) Depending on what type of Art Style you're going for, it is